 Does my car insurance cover other drivers?

 Your car insurance covers anyone driving your vehicle with your permission.
 But again, it will only protect you up to the limits of your bodily injury liability coverage on your policy.
-If you let someone use your car and they cause a serious injury such as whiplash requiring surgery or traumatic brain injury, $100,000 or $250,000 in liability coverage may not be enough to compensate that injured person.
+If a friend wrecked your car and they cause a serious injury such as whiplash requiring surgery or traumatic brain injury, $100,000 or $250,000 in liability coverage may not be enough to compensate that injured person.
 If your insurance company doesn’t settle the case within your limits, you could be paying out of your own pocket simply because you let someone else drive your car.

 Also under Michigan law there may be issues with how frequently you are letting someone drive your car.
 This is called “constructive ownership.”

 Does anything mentioned above change under the new Michigan No-Fault Insurance Law?

 Michigan now has a new auto No-Fault Law which Gov. Whitmer signed on May 30, 2019.